SGAC is currently looking for one more person to represent Chile as National Points of Contact. Click here to find out more.

 - • Scholarship for MSc and PhD abroad.
 Application form, applications dates and other details at http://www.becaschile.cl/.

-• A regional SGAC event will take place in Buenos Aires, Argentina during May 4th and
+• 2nd regional SGAC event will take place in Peru, more details to follow.

 Interesting Web Links for the Young Generation in Chile

-- Angelicum GLxP, is one of the only two Latin American teams currently involved in the Google Lunar x-Prize, that plans to put a rover on the Moon before 2015, it comprises a cooperation between Academia and Industry.
+- Angelicum GLxP, is one of the only two Latin American teams currently involved in the Google Lunar x-Prize, that plans to put a rover on the Moon, it comprises a cooperation between Academia and Industry.

-- Scholarships for MSc and PhD abroad.
+- Scholarships for MSc and PhD abroad Becas Chile.
 Provides a set of different scholarships for studying both abroad and in the country.

 - Aerospace Engineering at University of Concepción.
-It is the only university in the country that gives the major in Aerospace.
+It is the only university in the country that gives the major in Aerospace Engineering.

 - Actualidad Espacial, a free-lance website that provides with information on the ongoing Aerospace and Astronomical activities .